half-6/ten-d-acd/exporter/README.md

 After job completed, under same folder with the app, you will find <timestamp> folder with all images and data scripts

 > ## How to import
-- app.image.dir is the upload dir for Ten-D ACD System
 - postgreSQL.connection is the DB connection string
 - spring.profiles.active is the predefined DB connection as local server
 - backup.dir is the backup <timestamp> folder you got from export